tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 <h4> Opt-in for these rules as part of the definition of a constrained function template</h4>

-A user acting in good faith, trying to modernize a code base by adding constraints to existing template functions, may wind up causing subtle changes in the semantics and or ODR violations.
+A user trying to modernize a code base by adding constraints to existing template functions, may wind up causing subtle changes in the semantics and or ODR violations.
 Additionally, the template expert is already intimately familiar with the consequences of C++'s uninituitive lookup rules in templates and may wish to leverage the semantics afforded by these rules in the implementation of his template function -- he only wishes to constrain the callers, but not himself.

 Therefore it may be necessary to control the application of this modified rule through the use of a signifying keyword.
 We propose `explicit template< ... >` as this syntax, as it reads reasonably